Academic Catalog

 Economics provides a good background for jobs in business, banking, finance, marketing, law, government, politics, military, diplomacy, and journalism.
 Our graduates have typically found economics positions in banks and firms, go to work in government, teach economics at community colleges, or enter MBA or Ph.D. programs in Economics and Finance.

-Attention International Students: Please note the program is a STEM-designated degree according to the U.S. Department of Homeland Security.
+Attention International Students: Please note the M.A.
+Economics program is a STEM-designated degree according to the U.S. Department of Homeland Security.
 International students receiving the M.A. degree may apply for the extended OPT program which allows up to 3 years of work in the United States after program completion.

 Economics is very important for the formulation of public policy, business strategies, and financial strategies and at the graduate level tends to be very quantitative.
 In the Master of Arts in Economics program, students will develop strong mathematical and statistical skills, as well as learn about how the economy works.
 Economists do economic analysis, make economic and econometric models of the economy, formulate economic policy, make business strategies, forecast economic variables, and do benefit-cost analysis.
 At the end of the program, an additional goal is that students will be prepared to earn the Certified Business Economist (CBE) designation from National Association for Business Economists (NABE).